Skip to main content

 If you are at high risk for heart disease or already have heart disease, meet with a registered dietitian nutritionist.
-Together with your health care provider, your RDN can help you lower your risk or improve your existing condition by developing a personalized eating and lifestyle plan.
+Together with your health care provider, your RDN can develop a personalized eating and lifestyle plan to help you lower your risk or improve your existing condition.

 Just a few steps and you can be on your way to a healthier heart!